 - Telescoping – By using a crane rail, Big Top can design your structure to telescope, providing you the versatility to cover different sections throughout each construction phase.
 The benefit of this feature is that it allows you to protect your employees and equipment at certain times, and then roll the structure back to its original state, decreasing your footprint.

 Additionally, you can rest assured that your equipment, materials, and staff will be well-protected under one of our portable buildings.
-That’s because the fabric that we use, which is translucent and allows in plenty of natural sunlight, blocks 99.95 percent of harmful UV-A and UV-B radiation.
+That’s because the fabric that we use in our temporary fabric buildings, which is translucent and allows in plenty of natural sunlight, blocks 99.95 percent of harmful UV-A and UV-B radiation.
 The fabric is rip-resistant and NFPA701 flame-retardant as recommended by the International Building Code.
-And, our fabric structures will maintain a comfortable interior climate that is 15 degrees cooler in the summer and warmer in the winter than the outside temperature.
+And, our temporary canvas buildings will maintain a comfortable interior climate that is 15 degrees cooler in the summer and warmer in the winter than the outside temperature.